Creamy Scratch Chicken Broccoli Casserole (No Canned Soup)

 Ingredients

 Chicken- Rotisserie chicken works wonderfully for this casserole but you can use shredded leftover chicken of any kind.
-If you don’t have leftover chicken you can bake or grill a seasoned chicken breast and shred it up for this recipe.
+If you don’t have leftover chicken you can bake or grill a seasoned chicken breast and shred it up into small pieces for this recipe.

 Cheese- I like to use white cheddar for this recipe but have also used jack cheese and mozzarella with similar results.